ctkjose/v-book/src/en/functions.md

 ## Returning values  {menu:topics}

+A function that returns a value must specify the [type](variables.md#datatypes) of the value to be returned at the end of the function declaration.
+For instance the function declaration `fn add(a int, b int) int` will return an `int` type.

 We use the keyword `return` to exit our function and  return a value to the code that invoked our function.

 ```v